LosAngeles1979/hello-world/README.md

 I made this change on my home computer and pushed it up!
 I made this change on github in a browser.
 I will try to pull it down to my home computer.
+It worked!
+I was able to pull it down.
+To delete my local branch I just removed the entire directory (all files, .get folder, etc.)

+**I hope this was the right thing to do!**